davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

 Now that we understand how the program stack works, we return to our problematic code:

-- The problem is on this line:
+- The problem is on this line (which is totally legal in Java!)

     ```c
     Employee my_employees[num_employees];
     ```

-  If the user entered a large enough number for `num_employees`, a segmentation fault can occur when at runtime it tries to push too large of an `Employee` array onto the stack.
+  If the user entered a large enough integer for `num_employees`, a segmentation fault can occur when at runtime it tries to push too-large of an `Employee` array onto the stack.

 - Check out the output for the following two runs: